Through The Bog

 “This way,” the elf urges, his voice softer.
 “Not far.”

 The group creeps forward, weaving among more numerous boulders that provide excellent cover.
 For them and for potential dangers.
 The ground is hard under their boots, the vegetation here thinner and less wild.
 Continuing ahead, the gentle upwards slope remains almost constant.
-There are fewer trees, and twice a clearing of sorts opens up the view to their left: the hazy blue water of the distant gulf is visible against the faded blue sky at the horizon.
+There are fewer trees, and twice a clearing of sorts opens up the view to their left: the hazy water of the distant gulf is visible touching the faded blue sky at the horizon.
 They keep moving, climbing higher.

 Before long, the elf holds up a hand to stop the group.
 Waves them all closer so that he can speak quietly and be heard.